 In general, if all requirements and requested documentation has been submitted, then the approval rate for a marriage Green Card application is relatively high.
 However, it is still important to understand the reasons for marriage Green Card denial in order to avoid any unnecessary delays or unwanted attention.
-The following are several reasons for denied marriage Green Card applications.
+The following are several factors you must understand to lower marriage Green Card denial rate.

 I. The marriage must be a bona fide marriage

 The basic foundation that needs to be laid before the approval of a marriage Green Card application is that the underlying marriage be legally recognized and valid in the place of residence.
 Whether there are additional guidelines due to same-sex marriage, or concerns of legitimacy due to religious considerations, or whether one of the spouses were previously married, the marriage Green Card applicant and the main sponsor spouse must show proof that their marriage is legal and valid.